agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Data science
 - Party politics

-In addition to the above, I also would like to evaluate the current job I am working at now, difference between working at the US and in Netherlands, and if the career can somehow lead to Direct Work.
+In addition to the above career paths, I would also like to evaluate some other paths like, the current job I am working at now, difference between working at the US, Netherlands and Dubai, etc...

-### Comparing
+### Comparing different careers

-The following parameters are used to compare each career path:
+The following parameters is used to compare each career path based on the [80k-hours-career-guide](https://80000hours.org/) - what each of the them mean is elaborated in the coming sub-section. :

 - Career Capital
   - Skills